xvzc/SpoofDPI/docs/user-guide/examples.md

 # Configuration Examples

-This page provides various configuration examples to help you set up SpoofDPI for different scenarios.
+This page provides various configuration examples to help you set up spoofdpi for different scenarios.

 ## Basic Setup